Read Case Study

 Improving data quality should be an ongoing process.
 The initial reconciliation will yield a tremendous amount of work and raise many questions but will lead to the largest immediate benefits.
 Repeating these activities will show trends over time and support that the work being done is producing improvements.
 New, or enhanced, processes will ensure data does not deteriorate.

 A London based company was taking back ownership of the server and end-user computing assets from their existing IT outsourcers.
-To date, there had been little ongoing validation of the service billing figures or of the physical estate numbers in general.
-The already deployed discovery and operational tools (e.g. AD, AV, CMDB) had been under the management of the outsourcer too, so there had also been limited day to day involvement of the specific asset figures.
+To date there had been little ongoing validation of the service billing figures or of the physical estate numbers in general.
+The already deployed discovery and operational tools (e.g. AD, AV, CMDB) had been under the management of the outsourcer too, so there had also been limited day to day involvement with the asset figures.

-This customer engagement provided an initial advisory project to evaluate their existing ITAM maturity.
-They are a multinational banking sector corporation with approximately 10,000 seats.
-During this engagement, it was found that there would be a large transformation project for the majority of the company’s IT hardware.
+This customer engagement started with an initial advisory project to evaluate the existing ITAM maturity.
+The customer is a multi-national banking sector corporation with approximately 10,000 seats.
+During this engagement, it was found that there would be a large transformation project for the majority of the companies’ IT hardware.

-Phase 2 the data sources identified in phase 1 (e.g. AD, CMDB, AV & Discovery) were fed into a ‘data hub’ where a reconciliation exercise was carried out.
+Phase 2 the data sources identified in phase 1 (e.g. AD, CMDB, AV & Discovery) were fed into a ‘Data Hub’ where a reconciliation exercise was carried out.
 The analysis identified where data was incorrect and in which sources the processes needed to change to update existing information and to put in place actions so the data did not deteriorate; support was provided in this area.
-An advisory group was set up with all involved stakeholders, so that the optimisation would be felt across all the operational areas and the buy-in would support the actions.
-Benefits were realised such as correction of asset status, removal of duplicates and populating missing fields.
+An advisory group was set up with all involved stakeholders so that the optimisation would be felt across all the operational areas and the buy-in would support the actions.
+Benefits were realised such as correction of asset status, removal of duplicates and populating missing fields, increasing the overall accuracy of data.
 On-going full technical and data services were provided for the customer in support of this work.
 Tangible savings will be realised when maintenance and support contracts are based on more accurate data.

 Please fill in the form below to receive Part 1 of our 3-part guide on ‘Data Quality in IT Asset Management, Licence Management and Software Asset Management’.